Winners will be announced on March 25, 2020

 The Department of English at Baylor University offers many awards and prizes to recognize outstanding creative writing by undergraduate and graduate students.
-Learn about past winners and make a plan to achieve excellence in your course of study.
+Entries will be judged by professional poets and authors.

 The student literary contest of the Beall Poetry Festival is open to all undergraduate and graduate students currently enrolled at Baylor.
 You may submit work that you have submitted to other contests.
 Qualified applicants may submit either or both of the following:

-On your entry, please write only the title.
-Please list your name, ID number, telephone number, and e-mail address on a separate cover sheet.
-Please submit 2 copies of each entry to the English Department Office, Carroll Science Building, Room 106.
+Your name must not appear on your entry.
+Instead, please list your name, ID number, telephone number, and e-mail address on a separate cover sheet.
+To submit, email your piece(s) to firstname.lastname@example.org by the deadline.
 Entries will be considered for all eligible prizes.

 Virginia Beall Ball (BA, 1940), a generous philanthropist and patron of the arts, founded the Beall Poetry Festival in 1994 to encourage the writing and appreciation of poetry.
 The three-day event brings internationally renowned poets to Waco.
 Ball also endowed the Beall-Russell Lectures in the Humanities at Baylor in 1982.
 She received honorary doctorates from Baylor and three other universities in recognition of her dedication to the arts and humanities.